colin-thornburg/React-Rails-Langchain/readme.md

 ### Cloning the Repository

-First, clone the repository to your local machine:
+First, clone the repository to your local machine by opening up a new terminal window:

 ```
 git clone https://github.com/colin-thornburg/React-Rails-Langchain.git